precice/micro-manager/docs/configuration.md

 --- | ---
 `precice_config_file_name` |  Path to the preCICE XML configuration file from the current working directory.
 `macro_mesh_name` |  Name of the macro mesh as stated in the preCICE configuration.
-`read_data_names` |  A Python dictionary with the names of the data to be read from preCICE as keys and `"scalar"` or `"vector"`  as values depending on the nature of the data.
+`read_data_names` |  A Python list with the names of the data to be read from preCICE.
-`write_data_names` |  A Python dictionary with the names of the data to be written to preCICE as keys and `"scalar"` or `"vector"`  as values depending on the nature of the data.
+`write_data_names` |  A Python list with the names of the data to be written to preCICE.

 ## Simulation Parameters